 With online shopping gaining in popularity in America, delivery trucks on the roadways are steadily climbing in numbers.
 The convenience of having products delivered to our doors has a downside: an increased risk of being injured in an accident caused by a delivery driver.
 With multiple potentially liable parties, recovering compensation after a delivery truck accident can be a complicated legal process.

 At NordstrandBlack PC, we know just how devastating an accident with a delivery van or truck can be.
 If you have been injured by a negligent delivery driver, you are probably feeling angry, stressed, and even hopeless about your future.
 You should never assume that you don’t have any options, however.
-With a skilled attorney by your side, you can recover all the damages you suffered, and then some.
+With a skilled Santa Barbara delivery truck accident attorney by your side, you can work to recover all the damages you suffered, and then some.
 That is where NordstrandBlack PC comes in.
 Call us at (866) 298-2041 and find out how we can help you get the compensation you deserve.

 Delivery drivers are in high demand.
 Amazon delivered an estimated five billion packages in a recent year, and FedEx and UPS aren’t far behind.
 That number is estimated to continue to rise over the next several years, as more and more Americans become accustomed to the level of convenience that two-day shipping allows.
 That means there are millions upon millions of packages being delivered every day, and deliver companies need enough drivers to match that non-stop movement.

 However, that also means that these delivery companies may rush the driver training process or rely too heavily on their existing drivers.
 Drivers who are overworked, fatigued, improperly trained, and under pressure to meet delivery deadlines may violate traffic regulations, putting other motorists and their passengers at risk.
 The truth is the more America relies on this new way to get the latest gadget or designer bag, the more at risk they are.